Pico Bolívar: Glacial retreat

 Aerial pictures taken in 1952 show the glaciated area had already shrunk to 0.9 km2 for the Picos Bolívar, Espejo and Concha and to 2.0 km2 for the Picos Humboldt and Bonpland.

-In 2003 almost all the glaciers of the area had disappeared, with the exception of a two small glaciated areas (7.48 ha on Pico Bolívar and 35.81 ha on Pico Humboldt).
+In 2003 almost all the glaciers of the area had disappeared, with the exception of two small glaciated areas (7.48 ha on Pico Bolívar and 35.81 ha on Pico Humboldt).
+By 2012, the glaciers on Pico Bolivar had disappeared, and by May 2024, the glaciers on Pico Humboldt disappeared as well, making Venezuela one of the first countries to lose all its glaciers.